paulober/ArcticControl/README.md

-# Arctic Control [under development, early beta]
+# Arctic Control [under development]

 # Description

 Arctic Control is an alternative driver update/configuration and overclocking utility for Intel® Arc™ A-Series dGPUs.
 Important, this is an beta relase to test compatibility and only contains a very limited amount of useable features.
 This project is under development.
 Let me know with a rating if you like this project.

-Currently it only contains two stable features:
+Currently it only contains some features:
-- Driver download utility with easy access to Releasenotes
+- Driver download utility with easy access to release-notes
 - Integrated WebView of Intel® Arc™ News website for quick access to Arc™ related updates and changes

-Included experimental features:
 - Performance tab: Does only include limited overclocking sliders but many more are planed or already in development.
-- Games tab: For management of driver settings for diffrent games.
-Currently only lists installed steam games and has not functionality enabled in release build.
+- Games tab: For management of driver settings for different games.
+Currently only lists installed steam and epic games games.
 Feature is currently under development.

 This application does and will not include a "Studio" feature like Arc Control as there are way better programms already out there than I can ever develop, like the OBS-Project.